g4mm4p4nd4/ViralSynth/README.md

 - **Frontend**: Deploy the Next.js application to Vercel for automatic builds and previews.
 - **Backend**: Containerize the FastAPI service and deploy to a managed server (e.g. Google Cloud Run or AWS Fargate).
-- **Database**: Use Supabase or Firebase for real‑time data storage and authentication.
+- **Database**: Use Supabase for real‑time data storage and authentication.

 ## Contributing